AdollaApp/Adolla/readme.md

 ## Setup

 If you want to run Adolla you will need to have [Node.js](https://nodejs.org/en/) and [Git](https://git-scm.com/) installed.
 It's also possible not to use Git and to skip the next step by downloading the ZIP directly from GitHub.
-You can press the green "code" button on the top, then click "download ZIP".
+You can press the green "code" button on the top, then click "download ZIP", or click [this link](https://github.com/AdollaApp/Adolla/archive/refs/heads/master.zip).

 To set this up, clone the repo.
 You can do this by running `git clone https://github.com/AdollaApp/Adolla` in a terminal in the parent folder.